geky/ramcrc32bd/README.md

 Some of why CRCs are so prevalent because they are mathematically quite pure.
-You view your message as a big [binary polynomial][binary-polynomial], divide it by a predefined polynomial (choosing a good CRC polynomial is the hard part), and the remainder is your CRC:
+You view your message as a big [binary polynomial][binary-polynomial], divide it by a predetermined "generator polynomial" (choosing a good polynomial is the hard part), and the remainder is your CRC:

 ```
 message = "hi!":